All departures are on sale through June 26!

 From Rocca Calascio to Santo Stefano di Sessanio

-Today's excursion is the shortest of the Gran Sasso Trail, but no less rich in interesting sights.
+Today's hike is the shortest on the Cammino del Gran Sasso, but it is no less interesting.
 The trail is easy to walk, allowing us to recover our energy while enjoying incredible views of the ancient terraces, once cultivated with lentils, spelt, and wheat.
 Once we arrive in Santo Stefano di Sessanio, we leave our backpacks in our rooms and relax in the alleys of one of the most beautiful villages in Italy and the Gran Sasso and Monti della Laga National Park.

 Fourth day